apache/mxnet/docs/tutorials/embedded/wine_detector.md

 If there is another similar tutorial that's more appropriate for another audience, direct the reader there with a linked reference. -->

-### What's In This Tutorial?
+## What's In This Tutorial?
-In this demo we will walk through the steps to setup a real-time object classifier, powered by MxNet running entirely on a Raspberry Pi 3.
-We will then work through connecting this local Raspberry Pi model to the AWS cloud via the IoT service, letting you easily and reliablely get realtime updates from the device.
+In this demo we will walk through the steps to set up a real-time object classifier, powered by MxNet running entirely on a Raspberry Pi 3.
+We will then work through connecting this local Raspberry Pi model to the AWS cloud via the IoT service, letting you easily and reliably get real-time updates from the device.

-* The primary goal of this Tutorial is to introduce developers who work with the Raspberry Pi or similar embedded ARM-based devices with a guide to compiling MxNet for those devices as well as running a non-trival, pre-trained deep network model on them.
+* The primary goal of this tutorial is to provide developers who work with the Raspberry Pi or similar embedded ARM-based devices with a guide to compiling MxNet for those devices, as well as running a non-trivial, pre-trained deep network model.

-* The secondary goal of this Tutorial is to provide embedded device developers with an example of how AWS IoT infrastructure can be used to manage and monitor these MxNet models once they are running across your devices.
+* The secondary goal of this Tutorial is to provide embedded device developers with an example of how AWS IoT infrastructure can be used to manage and monitor these MxNet models once they are running on your devices.

 ### Who's This Tutorial For?
 This tutorial is aimed at developers who are reasonably familiar with the Raspbian OS and the [Raspberry Pi Ecosystem](https://www.raspberrypi.org/), as well as somewhat familiar with machine learning, MxNet, and [AWS IoT](https://aws.amazon.com/iot/).
 All code written will be in Python 2.7

-## How to Use This Tutorial
+### How to Use This Tutorial

 <!-- A brief explanation of how the reader can use the tutorial.
 Can the reader copy each code snippet into a Python or other environment?
 Or can the reader run <filename> before or after reading through the explanations to understand how the code works? -->

-To follow this tutorial, you must setup your Pi as instructed (preferably from a fresh Raspbian install), then create the files and run the bash commands described below.
-All instuctions described are can be executed on the Raspberry Pi directly or via SSH.
+To follow this tutorial, you must set up your Pi as instructed (preferably from a fresh Raspbian install), and then create the files and run the bash commands described below.
+All instructions described are can be executed on the Raspberry Pi directly or via SSH.

 <!--A bulleted list of the tasks the reader will accomplish and skills he or she will learn.
 Begin each list item with a noun (Learn, Create, Use, etc.). -->